jacob-ian/deno_random_primes/readme.md

-# Deno Random Prime Numbers
+# Deno Random Prime Numbers 🦕
+A random prime number generator for Deno.

+This module can generate a pseudorandom prime number with a `bigint` type from a:
-Generate random prime numbers with a desired bit-length and an optional number of tests.
+* desired bit-length (e.g. 1024-bit); and
+* an optional number of primality tests

+This module is intended to be used for cryptography.

-Created by Jacob Ian Matthews ([Website](https://jacobianmatthews.com)  | [GitHub](https://github.com/jacob-ian))
+*Created by Jacob Ian Matthews - [Website](https://jacobianmatthews.com)  | [GitHub](https://github.com/jacob-ian)*

 ## Usage
 ### Generate a Random Prime Number